JarrodCTaylor/JarrodCTaylor.github.io/_posts/2014-05-10-Drag-And-Drop-Ember-Components.markdown

   }
 });
 ```
-We create the template for the `draggable-file` component
+We create the template for the `draggable-file` component.

 ``` text
 {% raw %}